 Elemental Machines and eLabNext Partner to Launch Free Add-on to Monitor and Record Environmental Laboratory Data

-BOSTON, MA, UNITED STATES, February 21, 2025 /EINPresswire.com/ -- Elemental Machines and eLabNext announced today that the Elemental Machines’ Connector add-on will now be available for free in the eLabMarketplace, eLabNext’s application library for extending and personalizing the functionality of their Digital Lab Platform.
-The Elemental Machines’ Connector supports wireless Elemental Machines’ sensors, which can monitor and record real-time data on temperature, humidity, and other environmental factors, allowing labs to respond instantly to temperature deviations among storage devices with customizable cellular alerts.
+BOSTON, Feb.
+24, 2025 (GLOBE NEWSWIRE) -- Elemental Machines and eLabNext announced today that the Elemental Machines’ Connector add-on will now be available for free in the eLabMarketplace, eLabNext’s application library for extending and personalizing the functionality of their Digital Lab Platform.
+The Elemental Machines’ Connector supports wireless Elemental Machine sensors, which can monitor and record real-time data on temperature, humidity, and other environmental factors, allowing labs to respond instantly to temperature deviations among storage devices with customizable cellular alerts.

 “We are proud to continue partnering with eLabNext and serving customers worldwide,” says Ed Seguine, CEO of Elemental Machines.
 “With the launch of our new Elemental Machines’ Connector add-on, we’re showcasing our long-term vision and commitment to this partnership.
 This release not only supports our existing customers but offers new customers the chance to experience the value of the integration.
 By merging insights from Elemental Machines with eLabNext, users can gain a deeper, more sophisticated understanding of samples before and during scientific processes.”